 - What is my vision?
 What is my plan to get there?

-Here are some tips to help you define your target market:
+Here are some tips to help the new, entrepreneur, define the target market:

 Who are your current customers, and why do they buy from you?
 Look for common characteristics and interests.
 Which ones bring in the most business?
 It is very likely that other people like them could also benefit from your product/service.